HofmaDresu/Blog/_posts/2018-05-01-todo-xamarin-native-ios.markdown

     </picture>
 </div>

 Next we'll want to have our buttons actually do something.
-We'll do this in MainViewController by subscribing to the event handlers we created in TodoTableDelegete.
+We'll do this in MainViewController by subscribing to the event handlers we created in TodoTableDelegate.
 For good practice, we'll also unsubscribe from them in ViewDidDisappear.
 We'll also split some ouf our ViewDidAppear code off into a separate methods that we can re-use.

 {% highlight csharp %}
 ...